 Who does this affect?

-- Kala has low vision and uses a screen reader to read web pages.
-Alternative text provides her with details that explain images.
+- Kala has low vision and uses a screen reader.
+Alternative text provides her with details that explain images on web pages.

-- Dorota lives in a rural community and doesn’t have a fast internet connection.
+- Dorota lives in a rural community and does not have a fast internet connection.
 They don’t download images because it takes too much time and data.
 Alt text allows them to understand the image without seeing it.

 - Mike is looking for an image using a search engine.
 Using descriptive alt text improves his search results.